LawrenceWarren/team16_project/README.md

 Upon cloning the repository, it is important to run `npm install` in order to gain the dependencies, listed in `package.json`.

+### `npm run buildRun`

+Custom script written by Lawrence for building your project and then immediately running it, useful for testing server connections.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).